 How do longevity and healthspan factor into financial planning?

-Long-term care is pricey, so this is not an expense to leave out of your financial plan.
-A semi-private room in a nursing home facility runs about $6900 a month, while a room in an assisted living facility is about $3600 a month.
-Even a home health aide can run about $21 an hour.
+Long-term care is pricey, so establishing how you will pay for it if it becomes necessary is a key part of longevity planning.
+As of 2021, a semi-private room in a nursing home facility runs about $7,900 a month, while a room in an assisted living facility is about $4,500 a month.
+Even a home health aide can run about $169 per day.
+And these costs are expected to keep increasing for the foreseeable future.

 Read more: Are Long-Term Care Expenses Tax Deductible?